Fall in love with autumn

 Autumn is a great time to be out in nature – watch the leaves of the trees become a collage of different colours, look for mushrooms and berries, or enjoy the last warming rays of the late summer sun between the branches.
 Pack some refreshments and take off on a day hike in one of Halmstad's finest hiking areas, such as Simlångsdalen, Biskopstorp or Skedala Forest.
 Or perhaps you would rather follow the markings on the Hallandsleden Trail or Prins Bertil’s Trail and discover some of Halland's most popular trails?
 We promise you an amazing experience, no matter what you choose to do!

-If you head further inland to Halmstad's beautiful marshes (such as Långhultamyrenn (Swe) or Mogölsmyren (Swe)), you can actually find both cranberries and cloudberries.
+If you head further inland to Halmstad's beautiful marshes (such as Långhultamyrenn (Swe) External link, opens in new window. or Mogölsmyren (Swe) External link, opens in new window.), you can actually find both cranberries and cloudberries.
 Just make sure to wear sturdy waders or boots when exploring the beautiful wilderness of the marshes!

 Together with a mushroom consultant